-Early Childhood Education - Through Southern Will County Corporative (SOWIC), eligibility for the Early Childhood Special Education Program is determined through referrals from Early Intervention, preschool screening, and ultimately after a child has participated in a play based assessment.
-Students enrolled in this program have been identified as having a delay or disability which requires specialized intervention and each child that participates in this program has an Individual Education Plan (IEP).
-Our classrooms are staffed with certified special education/early childhood teachers and assistants.
+Early Childhood Education-Through Southern Will County Corporative (SOWIC), eligibility for the Early Childhood Special Education Program is determined through referrals from Early Intervention, preschool screening, and ultimately after a child has participated in a play based assessment.
+Students enrolled in this program have been identified as having a delay or disability which requires specialized intervention, and each child that participates in this program has an Individual Education Plan (IEP).
+Our classrooms are staffed with certified special education/ early childhood teachers and assistants.
 Students can also receive speech therapy, occupational therapy, physical therapy, or social work services based on their needs.
 The program offers AM or PM sessions 5 days a week throughout the school year.
 Transportation is provided.

-Little Learners - Section 2-3.71 of the Illinois State School Code authorizes the State Board of Education to fund educational programs for children 3 - 5 years old who are identified through a screening process to be "At-Risk" of academic failure.
-This program provides children witheducational and involvement activities.
-Channahon District 17 provides an At-Risk program that serve as a positive beginning for each child's school experience.
+Little Learners-Section 2-3.71 of the Illinois State School Code authorizes the State Board of Education to fund educational programs for children 3 - 5 years old who are identified through a screening process to be at risk of academic failure.
+This program also provides children with educational and involvement activities.
+Channahon District 17 in conjunction with Laraway, Rockdale, Elwood, and Union School Districts provide an at risk program as part of its continuum of quality early childhood programs that serve as a positive beginning for each child's school experience.
 The Little Learners program is housed at the NB Galloway School.
-For further information about the Little Learners program, contact NB Galloway School 815/467-4311.
+For further information about the Little Learners program, contact Laraway School District at 815-727-2359 or 815-727-5196.
 Parents must provide transportation to/from the Little Learners Program.
 Both programs must adhere to all District 17 residency requirements.